davidhwyllie/findNeighbour4/doc/HowToTest.md

 Catwalk
 --------
-Catwalk is an external component which can be used by findneighbour4.
-Using this is strongly recommended, but the server will run without it, but with much degraded performance.
-Doing so is only really appropriate for small scale testing.
+Catwalk is an external component which is required by findneighbour4.
-* it will run much slower
-* it will have higher memory requirements
-* servers without catwalk cannot be used with gunicorn

 Installation Example: